cansik/syphon-python/README.md

 ### Build

-Build the Syphon-Framework on your machine:
+Build the Syphon framework on your machine:

 ```bash
 python setup.py build